osos10/Blockchain/README.md

 ```
 3. Display the Blockchain

-* Displays the current state of the blockchain.
+- Displays the current state of the blockchain.
-* Example:
+- Example:
 ```
 Block 0 [previousHash: 0, currentHash: abc123, data: Genesis Block]
 Block 1 [previousHash: abc123, currentHash: def456, data: Transactions]
 ```
 4. Validate the Blockchain

-* Validates the integrity of the blockchain.
+- Validates the integrity of the blockchain.
-* Example:
+- Example:
 ```
 Blockchain is valid.
 ```
 5. Show Wallet Public Key

-* Displays the public key of the wallet.
+- Displays the public key of the wallet.
-* Example:
+- Example:
 ```
 Wallet Public Key: MFYwEAYHKoZIzj0CAQYFK4EEAAoDQgAE1L...
 ```
 6. Exit

-* Exits the application.
+- Exits the application.
 # Testing the Application
 ## Adding a Transaction
-1.Select option 1 from the menu.
+1. Select option 1 from the menu.
-2.Enter the sender address, recipient address, and amount.
+2. Enter the sender address, recipient address, and amount.
-3.The transaction is added to the transaction pool.
+3. The transaction is added to the transaction pool.
 ## Mining a Block
-1.Select option 2 from the menu.
+1. Select option 2 from the menu.
-2.Enter the miner's address.
+2. Enter the miner's address.
-3.A new block is mined and added to the blockchain, and the miner receives a reward.
+3. A new block is mined and added to the blockchain, and the miner receives a reward.
 ## Displaying the Blockchain
-1.Select option 3 from the menu.
+1. Select option 3 from the menu.
-2.The blockchain's current state is printed to the console.
+2. The blockchain's current state is printed to the console.
 ## Validating the Blockchain
-1.Select option 4 from the menu.
+1. Select option 4 from the menu.
-2.The application checks the integrity of the blockchain and reports if it is valid or not.
+2. The application checks the integrity of the blockchain and reports if it is valid or not.
 ## Showing Wallet Public Key
-1.Select option 5 from the menu.
+1. Select option 5 from the menu.
-2.The public key of the wallet is displayed.
+2. The public key of the wallet is displayed.